 - (1) Press the Stop button to return to the initial stage of the maintenance mode. - (2) Press the 6 and 3 keys in this order again to place the machine in the ink replacement mode.
 The machine shows the "PLEASE WAIT" and locks the carriage. - (3) After a while, the "4.
 CARRIAGE MOVE" and "6.
 INITIAL LIQUID" appear alternately.
 Press the INK button this time.

 The "PLS COVER OPEN" appears.

-(4) Open the scanner cover.
+(4) Open the control panel ASSY and top cover.

 The carriage automatically moves left to the ink replacement position.